Traffic filters

 On this page

-When they are operating, private cars will not be allowed through the traffic filters without a permit.
-All other vehicles including buses, coaches, taxis, vans, mopeds, motorbikes and HGVs will be allowed at all times.
-Residents in Oxford and some areas just outside the city will be able to apply for a permit allowing them to drive through the traffic filters for up to 100 days per year.
+Residents in Oxford and some areas just outside the city will be able to apply for a permit allowing them to drive through the traffic filters on up to 100 days each year.

 Why we're proposing traffic filters

-Across our county, we want to reduce unnecessary journeys by private vehicles and make walking, cycling, public and shared transport the natural first choice.
+We want to reduce the number of journeys by private cars and make walking, cycling, public and shared transport the natural first choice.

-This will help us deliver an affordable, sustainable and inclusive transport system that enables the county to thrive whilst protecting the environment and making Oxfordshire a better place to live for all residents.
+This will help us deliver an affordable, sustainable and inclusive transport system that enables the county to thrive while protecting the environment and making Oxfordshire a better place to live for all residents.

-Traffic filters are an important tool to achieve this in Oxford.
-The proposed traffic filters will reduce traffic levels across the city.
-They will:
+Traffic filters are an important way to achieve this in Oxford.
+The proposed traffic filters will:

 - make walking and cycling safer and more attractive.